fancifulland2718/InfiniteWorld/real2sim/post-process/README.md

 ./process.sh <path-to-ply>
 ```

-### Step 1.
+### Processing Steps

+1. **Ground Plane Selection**
-Based on the plane color and the corresponding formula, select the ground plane.
+    The system identifies the ground plane based on color attributes and mathematical formulas.

-### Step 2.
+2. **Plane Parameters Input**
-In the upcoming command line, input the ground plane formula's x, y, z, d values as prompted (e.g., if the ground plane formula is `x + 2y + 3z + 1 = 0`, input `1 2 3 1` in sequence).
+    When prompted, enter the ground plane equation coefficients (x, y, z, d).
+    Example: For plane equation `x + 2y + 3z + 1 = 0`, input `1 2 3 1`.

-### Step 3.
+3. **File Generation**
-Wait for the process to complete.
-Once done, an `obj` file will be generated in the `ply` directory.
+    The process will generate an `.obj` file in the same directory as the input `.ply` file.

+**Note:** Among these steps, only Mesh simplification was used for baseline method comparisons when it does not represent a methodological difference since it was produced after all reconstruction methods.
+Specially, these processing steps are provided for future simulation purposes.